It is a chronic pain condition. It is usually the result of or is accompanied by injury, illness, or infection.

 Typically, the pain is due to injury or illness.
 For example, if you drop a heavy book on your foot, your nervous system sends pain signals immediately after the book arrives.

 With neuropathic pain, no event or injury causes the pain.
-Instead, the body simply sends pain signals to your brain spontaneously.
+Instead, the body sends pain signals to your brain spontaneously.

 What Causes Neuropathic Pain?